michmattera/HerBody/README.md

 #### Create a session

-Create a session is the first functionality created for the CRUD.
+Creating a session is the first functionality created for the CRUD.
 <br>
-User can create a session in [Book a session template](templates/booking/booking_form.html "Link to book a session template").
+Users can create a session in [Book a session template](templates/booking/booking_form.html "Link to book a session template").
 <br>
 <br>
-In this template it is shown to the user based on the day of the week the avilable slots.
+In this template, it is shown to the user based on the day of the week and the available slots.

-- Monday is closed so is always exluded
+- Monday is closed so is always excluded
-- Past dates are exluded
+- Past dates are excluded
 - The user has to book from 1 day before, so the same day should be excluded as well

-For each day the user can choose between 3 different slot:
+For each day the user can choose between 3 different slots:
 - At 9 am
 - At 11 am
 - At 16 pm

 <br>
-If the slot is available the user can click the slot, and will be brought to the booking confirmation template , where the user can confirm or cancel the booking .
-Will than be redirected to the booking list.
+If the slot is available the user can click the slot and will be brought to the booking confirmation template, where the user can confirm or cancel the booking.
+Will then be redirected to the booking list.

 #### Sessions - view all your sessions

 All the bookings are shown to the user in the [Booking list template](templates/booking/booking_list.html "Link to booking list template") where the booking summary will appear, bringing the user to the Read of the CRUD functionality.
-Here a summary of the booking user, booking date and time will appear.
+Here a summary of the booking user, booking date, and time will appear.
-As well here the user will have the possibility to edit or delete the booking .
+As well here the user will have the possibility to edit or delete the booking.

 <details>
 <summary>Book a session, confirm, and view session</summary>